solracnauj92/pixelstationproject5/README.md

 2. Install **Node.js v16** afterward (the project works with this version).
 3. If issues persist, follow the advice to keep the environment unchanged and refer to this explanation for troubleshooting.

+### Bugs and Fixes

+1. **Profile Edit Bug**
+   - **Issue**: Users were unable to edit their profiles, and attempts to update profiles resulted in errors.
+   - **Fix**: The issue was traced to incorrect database routing and missing field configurations.
+After reconfiguring the backend database settings, the profile edit feature became functional again.

+2. **Login Issues after Profile Edit Fix**
+   - **Issue**: After fixing the profile edit bug, the login functionality stopped working, resulting in an error.
+   - **Fix**: The issue was resolved by adjusting the login route and ensuring proper session management in both the frontend (React) and backend (Django).

+3. **Filter Not Appearing on Game Library**
+   - **Issue**: The filter functionality on the game library page wasn't appearing as expected.
+   - **Fix**: The issue was caused by incorrect binding of filter components in React.
+By properly linking the filter state to the UI, the issue was fixed, and the filter now appears and functions correctly.

+4. **CORS Issues**
+   - **Issue**: Cross-Origin Resource Sharing (CORS) issues were preventing the frontend React app from communicating with the Django backend.
+   - **Fix**: The CORS settings were adjusted in the Django backend by configuring the `django-cors-headers` middleware to allow requests from the frontend domain.

+5. **Routing Issues in React**
+   - **Issue**: Incorrect routing caused several pages to not load as expected, especially after user login or navigating between different app sections.
+   - **Fix**: After troubleshooting the routes, the issue was resolved by correcting path mappings and ensuring each route was properly linked to its corresponding component in React.

+6. **Node and Babel Configuration Issues**
+   - **Issue**: The app had issues with Babel configuration, causing some React components to fail to compile correctly.
+   - **Fix**: Updated the `.babelrc` configuration to include necessary presets and ensured that the correct version of Node.js was being used (Node 16).

+7. **Slow Loading Times**
+   - **Issue**: The website was taking a long time to load, especially on the game library and profile pages.
+   - **Fix**: Optimized frontend React components for better performance, reduced unnecessary re-renders, and ensured proper lazy loading of components.
+Additionally, backend performance was enhanced by optimizing database queries.

+8. **Database Not Functional at Start**
+   - **Issue**: The backend database was not functional during the initial development stages, preventing data from being saved or retrieved properly.
+   - **Fix**: After troubleshooting the database connection and reconfiguring database settings, the issue was resolved by resetting the database URL and ensuring proper connectivity.

+9. **Profile Page Stopped Working**
+   - **Issue**: After fixing previous bugs, the profile page stopped loading or displaying correctly, causing users to be unable to view or edit their profile information.
+   - **Fix**: This was resolved by revisiting the frontend and backend routing for the profile page, ensuring it was correctly linked and data was being passed between React and Django components.

+10. **Client Origin Errors**
+   - **Issue**: The app was unable to correctly handle requests from the frontend due to mismatched origins between the React app and the Django backend.
+   - **Fix**: This was resolved by configuring the correct CORS settings and making sure both frontend and backend were aligned in terms of allowed origins.

+## No Fixed Bugs

+The following features are currently non-functional and likely require further investigation of routing, code logic, or configurations:

+1. **Forum Threads and Replies**
+   - **Issue**: Threads and replies in the Forum app are not functioning as expected.
+The issue is likely related to incorrect routing or model configuration, which is preventing the dynamic generation of threads and replies.

+2. **Debate Hub Responses**
+   - **Issue**: Responses within the Debate Hub are not appearing correctly on the frontend.
+This may be due to routing issues or improper view configurations preventing the correct display of responses.

+3. **Game Library Collection**
+   - **Issue**: The Game Library collection feature, which allows users to group and manage games, is currently non-functional.
+The app is not fetching game data correctly, possibly due to issues in routing or data serialization.

+4. **Messaging**
+   - **Issue**: The messaging feature is entirely non-functional.
+Additionally, it has caused issues on the profile page, where the `currentUser` data is not loading correctly, affecting related features on the profile page.

+These issues were challenging to debug fully within the project timeframe, and additional fixes and updates are planned for future releases.
+Due to time constraints and the complexity of some issues, these features were not completed as intended.
+Additionally, there was some overriding of Bootstrap components, which further complicated UI consistency across the project.

+### Future Features & Fixes

+The following features are planned to be fixed or added in future updates:

+1. **Forum Threads and Replies Fix**
+   - **Planned Fix**: Investigate routing and model configurations to ensure that threads and replies are dynamically generated and displayed correctly.

+2. **Debate Hub Responses Fix**
+   - **Planned Fix**: Resolve routing and view configuration issues to properly display responses within the Debate Hub, with a focus on thread-like functionality.

+3. **Game Library Collection Fix**
+   - **Planned Fix**: Rework data fetching and serialization in the Game Library to ensure that game collections are properly loaded and displayed for users.

+4. **Messaging Functionality**
+   - **Planned Fix**: Resolve issues with the `currentUser` data not loading correctly, and fully implement the messaging feature for reliable communication between users.

+5. **UI Consistency & Bootstrap Fixes**
+   - **Planned Fix**: Resolve Bootstrap overriding issues to achieve consistent and responsive UI components across all pages.

+By addressing these issues, I aim to bring the application closer to the initial vision while improving the overall user experience.

 # References

 The following resources were instrumental in gathering information, assets, and tools for building and enhancing Pixiel Station: